BenjiBenji20/BenjiBenji20/README.md

 - 👋 Hi, I’m @BenjiBenji20
-- I'm at my 8 months of journey to learn Java.
 - I am located in Malabon, Philippines.
 - 👀 I’m interested in programming logic.
-- 🌱 I’m currently learning Java language.
 - 💞️ I’m looking for collaboration and exchange knowledge and ideas.

 <!---